-The Bee and Bug House gives insects a home and safe place to stay and is specifically useful during the winter months
+The Gardman Bee and Bug House gives insects a home and safe place to stay and is specifically useful during the winter months.
+Aesthetically pleasing it will also look attractive wherever you choose to hang it.

 - Top chamber is filled with pine cones to provide shelter to bugs and other insects